 The world of the whitetail deer is an intricate and interesting one.
-Here are ten fascinating facts that might surprise you.

-A deer hunter's world revolves around these amazing animals.
-But how much do you really know about the whitetail deer?
+However, how much do you really know about the whitetail deer?

 Deer can defecate while bedded, but need to get up to urinate.

-But a deer has no upper teeth in the front of its mouth; the space is instead filled with a hard-surfaced pad of gristle.
+However, a deer has no upper teeth in the front of its mouth; the space is instead filled with a hard-surfaced pad of gristle.

 7. Chin whiskers tell deer exactly how far from the ground their lips are when feeding.

-8. Adult buck antlers start to grow around the last of March or early April, and grow at the rate of about a quarter-inch per day.
+Adult buck antlers start to grow around the last of March or early April, and grow at the rate of about a quarter-inch per day.

 Younger bucks begin growing their antlers a little later, and theirs grow at a slower rate.